Recent bankruptcy of Californian utility PG&E

 In its next phase, the ClimINVEST project team collaborates with financial institutions in France, the Netherlands and Norway in a series of “science-practice labs” to co-design transparent and publicly available information and methodologies based on open-access data.
-Based on this new report the first round of ClimINVEST science-practice labs will focus on:
+Based on this new report the first round of ClimINVEST science-practice labs

 - Bank lending to SMEs in France;

 - Extreme events / flooding in Norway.

 for more information and updates on the project.